The dirty truth about your phone – and why you need to stop scrolling in the bathroom

 Use alcohol-based wipes or sprays.
 They need to contain at least 70% alcohol to disinfect phone casings and touch screens, and it needs to be done every day if possible.

-Do not spray sanitisers directly onto the phone and keep liquids away from connection points or other phone openings.
+Do not spray sanitizers directly onto the phone, and keep liquids away from connection points or other phone openings.
 Absolutely avoid using bleach or abrasive cleaners.
 And wash your hands thoroughly after you’ve finished cleaning.

 Thinking about how you handle your phone will also help to avoid it becoming colonized with germs.
-When not at home, keep your phone in your pocket, or bag and use a disposable paper list of to-do items, rather than constantly consulting your phone.
-Touch your phone with clean hands – washed with soap and water or disinfected with alcohol-based hand sanitiser.
+When not at home, keep your phone in your pocket or bag and use a disposable paper list of to-do items rather than constantly consulting your phone.
+Touch your phone with clean hands – washed with soap and water or disinfected with alcohol-based hand sanitizer.

 There are other things you can do to avoid your phone becoming a source of viruses.
-Do not share your phone with others if you have any infection, or have not first sanitised it.
-If children are allowed to play with your phone, sanitise it as soon as possible afterwards.
+Do not share your phone with others if you have any infection or have not first sanitized it.
+If children are allowed to play with your phone, sanitize it as soon as possible afterwards.

-And get in the habit of putting your phone away when not in use, then sanitising or washing your hands.
-You might also want to occasionally sanitise your phone charger when you are cleaning your phone.
+And get in the habit of putting your phone away when not in use, then sanitizing or washing your hands.
+You might also want to occasionally sanitize your phone charger when you are cleaning your phone.